-For the winter break of 2019-2020 The Center for Ancient Studies and Archaeology at Willamette offers two annual grants to help enable Willamette University undergraduate participation in archaeological field schools, excavation or survey projects by providing funding (up to $2,000) toward the cost of program fees and travel to and from the site.
-Support may be used both to attend Willamette's own field school at the Ness of Brodgar or non-Willamette field schools.
+For the winter break of 2019-2020 The Center for Ancient Studies and Archaeology at Willamette will offer one grant to help enable Willamette University undergraduate participation in archaeological field schools, excavation or survey projects by providing funding (up to $2,500) toward the cost of program fees and travel to and from the site.

 Applications are reviewed by a selection committee consisting of three CASA core faculty members appointed by the CASA director.

 - Applicants must be enrolled as full time Willamette undergraduate students during the school year the grant is awarded.
 (Participation by the applicant in a semester abroad program during the term of application shall not be considered a bar to the application so long as the student is making regular progress toward completion of an undergraduate degree at Willamette).

 - The field school, excavation or survey project at which the grant is to be applied must be approved by CASA.

 - The field school, excavation or survey project at which the grant is to be applied must require residence of at least three weeks.

 - Preference will be given to individuals that have not received substantial support either from other granting sources or from the excavation, survey, or field school.